ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

 \subsection{Model Generation and Deployment}

-We discuss the case where \name's DSE reaches a wanted BB when running on a group of MMIO reads with the label $(I, R)$. $I$ and $R$ denote the type of IRQ contexts and MMIO register where these reads occurred.
-The DSE will return the concrete data values of these reads. \nameS will build a stateful model from the returned data values for MMIO reads with the label $(I, R)$ in the firmware under test.
+Suppose the DSE in Sec.~\ref{sec:heuristics} reaches an unvisited BB while executing a group of MMIO reads labeled $(I, R)$, where $I$ and $R$ denote the common IRQ type and MMIO register of these reads.
+Then, the DSE returns the concrete MMIO data chunk retrieved by the group. \nameS builds an MMIO model from this chunk value.
+To guide the given firmware fuzzer toward the DSE-reached BB, the model lists the values returned by the MMIO reads in chronological order.
+A read returns an undefined value if unconstrained by the DSE.
+The fuzzer thereafter applies the model to MMIO reads labeled $(I, R)$ in the firmware under test.

-This model should enable the given firmware fuzzer to cover the BB reached by the DSE.
-To this end, the model considers both the current group of MMIO reads and any previous groups with identical labels in the detailed execution trace.
-It lists the data values of the previous and current groups from the trace and the DSE, respectively, in chronological order.
-A read in the current group gets an undefined data value if not constrained by the DSE.

-The fuzzer will deploy this model in subsequent firmware testing alongside the previous models from \nameS for the same MMIO reads, as depicted in Fig.~\ref{fig:workflow} and Listing~\ref{lst:efmods}.
-It will also deploy a {\em dummy} stateful model to fall back on its native models when favorable.
-The fuzzer will randomly select the stateful model to use before each firmware execution or when the previously-selected model is used up.
-Then, each modeled MMIO read in an execution will retrieve the next unused data value in the selected model.
-The read proceeds with the fuzzer's native models if the value is undefined.
-When using a stateful model from \name, the fuzzer randomly skips the singletons of MMIO reads therein for flexibility.
+The fuzzer deploys this model in subsequent firmware executions alongside the previous models from \nameS for the same MMIO reads, as shown in Fig.~\ref{fig:workflow} and Listing~\ref{lst:efmods}.
+It also deploys a {\em dummy} model as a fallback to its native models.
+Before each firmware execution, or whenever the current model is exhausted, the fuzzer randomly selects a model.
+Each modeled MMIO read then returns the next unused value in the selected model.
+If the value is undefined, the read falls back to the fuzzer's native models.

-\nameS starts its next run when the fuzzer has not covered more firmware BBs or deployed more MMIO models for a while.
-Its DSE in each run adapts to the stateful MMIO models deployed so far.
-If some of them already describe the $i$-th group of MMIO reads with the label $(I, R)$ in a firmware execution, the DSE will skip running on the first $i - 1$ groups with this label.
+\nameS starts its next run when the fuzzer has not covered additional firmware BBs or deployed new MMIO models for a while.
+It tracks the BBs reached by its DSE, the MMIO models generated, and the matches between firmware literals and MMIO reads explored in previous runs.
+It no longer treats these BBs as unvisited, generates these models, or explores these matches in this run.